This post is part of a series exploring Chinese culture. See the links at the bottom of this page for more.

-This concept is important when trying to motivate or reward people as otherwise it may be used as an excuse for complacent or passive behavior.
-The fact that China is generally a peace loving nation can also be attributed to this principle.
+This concept is important when trying to motivate or reward people as otherwise it may be used as an excuse for complacent or passive behaviour.
+The fact that China is generally a peace-loving nation can also be attributed to this principle.

 Yin and Yang

 Another core element of Chinese philosophy is the concept of Yin and Yang which seeks to describe how opposing forces are interconnected and interdependent in the natural world.
-Many natural dualities such as dark and light, female and male, honor and dishonor are given as examples of Yin and Yang.
-The ever turning symbol underlines the belief that things can change and always will, so as in western culture keeping your enemies / competitors close is also important as you never know what tomorrow will bring.
+Many natural dualities such as dark and light, female and male, honour and dishonour are given as examples of Yin and Yang.
+The ever-turning symbol underlines the belief that things can change and always will so, as in western culture, keeping your enemies/competitors close is also important as you never know what tomorrow will bring.